-Initially I thought that kefir was simply a thinner type of yogurt that had some beneficial yeasts added to it, but after a little while I started to realize that it’s so much more than that!
+Initially, I thought that kefir was simply a thinner type of yogurt that had some beneficial yeasts added to it, but after a little while, I started to realize that it’s so much more than that!
 While I’m still not completely sure if I’m ready to make the jump to ingesting it every day, I figured that you guys might like to know a little more about it so that you can decide for yourself whether or not it’s right for you.
 After all, it’s much easier to make a decision about your health when it’s an informed one.

 It’s Easier To Culture

-Have you ever tried to make your own yogurt?
+Have you ever tried to make your yogurt?
 I used to have a friend whose mother used to do it, and if there’s one thing I learned from watching her it’s this – Unless you have a yogurt maker helping you out, it’s pretty much just a trial and error thing.
 Everything affects it – The season, the heat, the air, the direction in which your kitchen faces… In order to get it to culture properly at room temperature, you’re likely going to have to go through the process a few times before you figure out what works for you.
-Every kitchen is different and because of that, there’s really no universal ‘trick’ that will make it work flawlessly every time.
+Every kitchen is different, and because of that, there’s really no universal ‘trick’ that will make it work flawlessly every time.

-The process itself is as easy as pouring milk over the grains and allowing it to sit on your counter for 12-24 hours, so you can’t even really use time sensitivity as an excuse here.
+The process is as easy as pouring milk over the grains and allowing it to sit on your counter for 12-24 hours, so you can’t even use time sensitivity as an excuse here.
 If you have the time to pour a glass of milk, you have the time to make your own.

-It Contains More Beneficial Bacteria
+Kefir Contains More Beneficial Bacteria

 The average cultured yogurt contains approximately 2-7 strains of beneficial bacteria per batch (the main ones being Bifidobacterium lactis, Lactobacillus acidophilus, Lactobacillus bulgaricus, and Streptococcus thermophiles).
 Not to say that these strains aren’t good for you (because they definitely are) – They help feed the friendly bacteria in your intestines and colon – but the simple fact is that they’re just not enough.
-Eventually your body gets rid of them, rendering them essentially useless.
+Eventually, your body gets rid of them, rendering them essentially useless.

 - Lactobacillus acidophilus